adamd9/wmscimify/README.md

 In Azure, enable your Function App for Identify management, so that it can be managed as an Azure AD resource.

-In Azure, set up a new Key Vault with:
+In Azure, <a href='https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/'>set up a new Key Vault</a> with:
  - A secret called `functiontoken` with any random value (this will be used to secure your new SCIM endpoint)
  - A secret called `wmcredentials` with the WalkMe credentiasl as a the base64 encoding of the consumer key and consumer secrect of the WalkMe account joined by a colon.
  - An access policy that allows the GET and LIST functions for Secrets, with your Azure Function App as the service principal